PaulKinlan/paul.kinlan.me/content/en/2010-12-06-chrome-extension-adding-context-menus.markdown

 <p>Context menus are pretty powerful and have the ability to be present
 through-out the life time of a users browsing experience, as such you must declare in your manifest the intention to use Context Menus.
-It is a pretty simple addition to the &ldquo;permissions&rdquo; array in the manifest.</p>
+It is a pretty simple addition to the 'permissions' array in the manifest.</p>

 <div class="CodeRay">
   <div class="code"><pre>{